Here are our 7 Reasons why the Winnebago View and Navion ARE BETTER than the Tiffin Wayfarer.

 That wraps up our 7 reasons why we think the Winnebago View and Navion are better than the Tiffin Wayfarer.
 You can see our View and Navion inventory and other videos like this one by visiting LichtsinnRV.com.

-Experience the Best℠ at Lichtsinn RV, the #1 Winnebago Dealer in North America for the last four consecutive years.
+Experience the Best℠ at Lichtsinn RV, the #1 Winnebago Dealer in North America for the last five consecutive years.
 Lichtsinn RV is located 1 mile north of Winnebago Industries in Forest City, IA and we proudly sell new Winnebago motorhomes and pre-owned RVs from various manufacturers.
 While at Lichtsinn RV, you can expect no delivery miles on new RVs, a complimentary half-day educational orientation of your RV, excellent guest reviews, an assigned support team from sales, parts, service and the business office, superior accommodations, no-hassle pricing and competitive financing.
 See our extensive new and used inventory here.

 Posts You May Like: